 I was going to write an article entitles “How To Grow Vegetable With Just A Pair Of Grass Shears And A Putty Knife“, but alas that is not going to be.

 In theory, it was great.
 You cut the rye and leave it on the bed or ground.
 Then you pull it apart where you want to put the seedling so you can see the soil.
 Taking a putty knife, you make a divot in the soil between the roots of the rye and plant your seedling.

 Worked a treat.
 Stuck in the putty knife, planted a seedling and move on.
 You can do the same with seeds as well and I thought it was the answer to all my prayers.

-The reason you didn’t disturb the rest of the soil is because not only did the rye improve the soil, but it also helped the roots of the vegetables to grow healthy due to something called mycorrhizal fungi.
+The reason you didn’t disturb the rest of the soil is that not only did the rye improve the soil, but it also helped the roots of the vegetables to grow healthy due to something called mycorrhizal fungi.

 This is called the no-till method as you don’t turn the soil.
 Apparently by turning the rye under on the three beds that I had previously done all the benefits of the green manure (root and tops of rye) that I had put into the soil just disappeared in 2 weeks.
-Which meant that I was not longer getting any gain from my winter planting.
+Which meant that I was no longer getting any gain from my winter planting.